matuzo/HTMHell/hell/entries/multiple_duplicated_ids.md

 1. Replace the current markup with semantic HTML5 tags.
 This reduces the number of tags and avoids the table-based layout.
 2. Style the new elements by using [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) or [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
+3. For the ID values, more semantic terms should be used.

 </div>